vinistock/sail/README.md

 Sail's few strings are all localized for English in [en.yml], making it easy to create translations for the desired languages.

+Make sure to pass in the desired locale as a parameter.

 ## Contributing

 Contributions are very welcome!
 Don't hesitate to ask if you wish to contribute, but don't yet know how.